wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                  March 2017

+   If the given name is a subdomain of the NSEC owner name and the NS bit is present and the SOA bit is absent then discard the NSEC as it is from a parent zone.

    If the next domain name sorts after the NSEC owner name and the given name sorts after or matches next domain name then discard the NSEC